Brunno-DaSilva/sass_simple_usage/README.md

     - CSS
     - Sass
     - Live Sass vs Extension
 ---

+#### Simple Sass setup

+    To install:
+        gem install sass
+        npm install sass

+    Check that it installed:
+        sass -v - check that it installed

+    Or simply install:
+        Live Sass Compiler

+---

 ##### Check the code out, also take a look at this simple page demo